Label-efficient Time Series Representation Learning: A Review: Cross-domain Learning

 \section{Cross-domain Learning}

-Cross-domain learning refers to train a model on a labeled domain (i.e., the source domain), and transfer the knowledge to a related domain (i.e., the target domain), which is the domain of interest.
+Cross-domain learning refers to training a model on a labeled domain (i.e., the source domain), and transferring the knowledge to a related domain (i.e., the target domain), which is the domain of interest.
 This can be a challenging problem, as we may need to train the model to adapt the different distributions across the two domains.